Our Services: Delaware Hospice

 Family members are overwhelmed as they juggle new responsibilities along with the old.

-Transitions coordinators provide visits and regular telephone calls focused on identifying your needs and what community resources might be available to help.
+Our coordinators provide visits and regular telephone calls focused on identifying your needs and what community resources might be available to help.
 Regular contact with our caring coordinators and trained volunteers brings a ray of sunshine and hope where it might be urgently needed.

-The Transitions program is offered at no cost to individuals and families coping with a life-limiting illness.
-One Transitions coordinator said, “We often hear from individuals and their caregivers that wish they had known about our services earlier in their illness.
+The program is offered at no cost to individuals and families coping with a life-limiting illness.
+One coordinator said, “We often hear from individuals and their caregivers that wish they had known about our services earlier in their illness.
 They are amazed that we can customize the level of support, depending on their needs, at no charge.”

 Regular contact

-Individuals and their families in the Transitions program will benefit from regular visits or telephone calls by our program coordinator or a qualified volunteer.
+Individuals and their families in the program will benefit from regular visits or telephone calls by our program coordinator or a qualified volunteer.

-During this contact, our Transitions staff will talk with you to learn how you’re doing, if there have been any major changes, or to identify what your current needs might be.
+During this contact, our staff will talk with you to learn how you’re doing, if there have been any major changes, or to identify what your current needs might be.

 Return to top